 This project is part of a big vision to expand protection around Montgomery Woods and improve access to this spectacular old-growth grove.
 Related projects include the August 2022 fee acquisition of the 453-acre Atkins Place property, which will ultimately be added to the reserve, as well as a partnership with California State Parks to redesign the visitor experience in Montgomery Woods in the coming years.

-With the Atkins Place acquisition and the opportunity to protect Weger Ranch, a landscape of over 11,500 acres will be assembled, complimenting the existing protected lands in this region.
+With the Atkins Place acquisition and the opportunity to protect Weger Ranch, a landscape of over 11,500 acres will be assembled, complementing the existing protected lands in this region.
 Protection at this scale contributes to California’s 30×30 goals for landscape protection, carbon storage, and biodiversity.

 Weger Ranch contains seven stream headwaters, all of which drain into the Big River watershed, a critical coastal watershed for imperiled salmon species.
 The ranch has 2.75 miles of steelhead and coho salmon streams, including 1 mile of chinook salmon stream.
 The land also provides habitat for northern spotted owls, goshawks, white-tailed kites, peregrine falcons, and golden eagles (winter habitat), as well as red tree voles, foothill yellow-legged frogs, bears, and mountain lions.